brandur/sorg/content/drafts/webhooks.md

 works fine, but is invariably more complicated to makes integrating more difficult.

-One of the strongest features of webhooks is that scaling is almost entirely seamless for recipients.
-They just need to make sure that their endpoints are scaled out to handle the extra load, and any number of systems designed for HTTP (DNS, HAProxy, ELBs, ...) will make this relatively painless.
+With webhooks, scaling is almost entirely seamless for recipients.
+They need to make sure that their endpoints are scaled out to handle the extra load, but this is a well understood problem.
+Horizontal scaling combined with an off-the-shelf load balancer (DNS, HAProxy, ELBs, ...) will make this relatively painless.

 ## What's next (#whats-next)